Access High-Quality Data to Advance Your Research

 Datasets shared with The Mindfulness Consortium are searchable:

-Step 1: Use the search bar to enter key terms related to your research question (Boolean operators may be used to refine results).
+Step 1: Use the search bar to enter key terms related to your research question.

 Step 2: Optimise your search using structured filters, including: